Splunk: Cloud transformation

 In 2019, Splunk announced new capabilities to its platform, including the general availability of Data Fabric Search and Data Stream Processor.
 Data Fabric Search uses datasets across different data stores, including those that are not Splunk-based, into a single view.
 The required data structure is only created when a query is run.

 Data Stream Processor is a real-time processing product that collects data from various sources and then distributes results to Splunk or other destinations.
 It allows role-based access to create alerts and reports based on data that is relevant for each individual.
 In 2020, it was updated to allow it to access, process, and route real-time data from multiple cloud services.
 Also, in 2019, Splunk rolled out Splunk Connected Experiences, which extends its data processing and analytics capabilities to augmented reality (AR), mobile devices, and mobile applications.

 In 2020, Splunk announced Splunk Enterprise 8.1 and the Splunk Cloud edition.
 They include stream processing, machine learning, and multi-cloud capabilities.

 In October 2019, Splunk announced the integration of its security tools - including security information and event management (SIEM), user behavior analytics (UBA), and security orchestration, automation, and response (Splunk Phantom) — into the new Splunk Mission Control.

 In 2019, Splunk introduced an application performance monitoring (APM) platform, SignalFx Microservices APM, that pairs “no-sample’ monitoring and analysis features with Omnition's full-fidelity tracing capabilities.
-Splunk also announced that a capability called Kubernetes Navigator would be available through their product, SignalFx Infrastructure Monitoring.
+Splunk also announced that a capability called Kubernetes Navigator would be available through its product, SignalFx Infrastructure Monitoring.